Taylor Swift, Harry Styles and Lizzo lead 2023 iHeartRadio Music Awards nominations

 Country Song of the Year

-“Buy Dirt” – Jordan Davis ft.
+‘Buy Dirt’ – Jordan Davis ft.
 Luke Bryan

-“half of my hometown” – Kelsea Ballerini ft.
+‘half of my hometown’ – Kelsea Ballerini ft.
 Kenny Chesney

-“She Had Me At Heads Carolina” – Cole Swindell
+‘She Had Me At Heads Carolina’ – Cole Swindell

-“The Kind of Love We Make” – Luke Combs
+‘The Kind Of Love We Make’ – Luke Combs

-“Wasted On You” – Morgan Wallen
+‘Wasted On You’ – Morgan Wallen

-Country Artist of the Year
+Country Artist Of The Year

 Carrie Underwood